-At the end of the grant period (June 30) a final expenditure report (FER) must be completed by each grantee.
+Each grantee must complete a Final Expenditure Report (FER). at the end of the grant period (June 30).
 The FER must be submitted no more than 90 calendar days after the end date of the grant.
 For step-by-step directions to complete the final expenditure report, please access this Final Expenditure Report (FER) tutorial guidance document.